Sweden - Data Protection Overview

 Under Swedish supplementary legislation, there are no variations as regards the definition of special categories of personal data.

-According to Chapter 3, Sections 2 and 3 of the Act, the processing of special categories of personal data is permitted when the processing is necessary for a data subject or data controller to exercise rights or obligations within the area of labour law, social protection, or social security.
+According to Chapter 3, Sections 2 and 3 of the Act, the processing of special categories of personal data is permitted when the processing is necessary for a data subject or data controller to exercise rights or obligations within the area of labor law, social protection, or social security.
 If the data controller is a public authority, special categories of personal data may be processed if:

 - it was provided to the authority and the processing is required by law;